Jochem-W/LeagueConvert/README.md

 This version was built from scratch to replace the GUI version (LeagueBulkConvert) and is still in development.
 Currently this version is command-line only.
-The builds from GitHub Actions probably work just fine, but there are still a few things that have to be done before I'll create a release.
+The builds from GitHub Actions probably work just fine, but there are still a few things that have to be done before a release is created.
 I highly recommend not using the release builds anymore because they have many issues that have all been fixed in this version.